|Nutritional Guidelines (per serving)|

-It's a classic kosher conundrum: "Mashed potatoes," muses Giora Shimoni, "go so well with Thanksgiving turkey and gravy, but most mashed potatoes recipes contain butter, milk or cream."
-So how can kosher keepers enjoy a traditional Thanksgiving menu–especially without resorting to trans fat-laden margarine and faux creamer?
+It's a classic kosher conundrum: Mashed potatoes are a classic pair with Thanksgiving turkey and gravy, but most mashed potatoes recipes contain butter, milk or cream.
+Therefore, how can kosher keepers enjoy a traditional Thanksgiving menu without resorting to trans fat-laden margarine and faux creamer?
 Pretty easily, as it turns out.

 - 2 to 4 tablespoons soy milk

 - Black pepper to taste

 - Optional: Extra virgin olive oil (or non-hydrogenated margarine)

 - Optional: Chopped fresh herbs, such as basil, thyme, or chives

 Place the peeled and cut potatoes in a large, heavy saucepan or pot.
 Add enough cold water to cover the potatoes by 1 inch.
 Bring to a boil over medium-high heat, then reduce the heat and simmer for 15 to 25 minutes, or until you can pierce the potatoes easily with a fork.

 Drain the potatoes in a colander, reserving a bit of the cooking water.
 Return the potatoes to the pot and mash with a potato masher, fork, or wire whisk.